Lotte Reiniger: Adulthood and success

 In 1923, she was approached by Louis Hagen, who had bought a large quantity of raw film stock as an investment to fight the spiraling inflation of the period.
 He asked her to make a feature-length animated film.
 Reiniger later recalled, "We had to think twice.
 This was a never heard of thing.
 Animated films were supposed to make people roar with laughter, and nobody had dared to entertain an audience with them for more than ten minutes.
 Everybody to whom we talked in the industry about the proposition was horrified."
 The resulting film was The Adventures of Prince Achmed, based on One Thousand and One Nights.
 Completed in 1926, The Adventures of Prince Achmed is believed to be the oldest surviving feature-length animated film, debuting over a decade prior to Walt Disney's Snow White and the Seven Dwarfs.
-(It was predated by Argentine director Quirino Cristiani's The Apostol, released in 1917, but no copies of this film are known to survive.)
+(It was predated by Argentine director Quirino Cristiani's El Apóstol, released in 1917, but no copies of this film are known to survive.)
 Although it failed to find a distributor for almost a year, once premiered in Paris (thanks to the support of Jean Renoir), it became a critical and popular success.

 Reiniger developed a predecessor to the multiplane camera for certain effects.
 As described in Reiniger's book Shadow Puppets, Shadow Theatres, and Shadow Films, she placed backlit planes of glass in front of a camera with a manual shutter to achieve a layered effect.
 Again, she presaged Disney; only in the 1930s would Disney and Ub Iwerks develop the version of the multiplane camera that would become a mainstay of traditional animation.
 In addition to Reiniger's silhouette characters, Prince Achmed featured dream-like backgrounds by Walter Ruttmann (her partner in the Die Nibelungen sequence) and Walter Türck, and a symphonic score by Wolfgang Zeller.
 Additional effects were added by Carl Koch and Berthold Bartosch.